RADAR-base/GSoC/README.md

 ## Project Ideas

-A list of **project ideas** can be found [here](https://github.com/RADAR-base/GSoC/tree/main/project-ideas).
+A list of **2023 project ideas** can be found [here](https://github.com/RADAR-base/GSoC/tree/main/project-ideas_2023).
 For questions or discussions, please contact us through Slack.

 ## How to apply